Audichya Brahmin

-Audichya Brahmins are a Hindu Brahmin sub-caste mainly from the Indian state of Gujarat.
+Audichya Brahmins are a Hindu Brahmin sub-caste primarily of Kanyakubja Brahmin origin mainly from the Indian state of Gujarat.
 They are the most numerous Brahmin community in Gujarat.
 A minority of them reside in the Indian state of Rajasthan.

-The word "Audichya" means Northern in Sanskrit.
-This became the caste name because they claim ancestry from the gangetic planes of the present state of Uttar Pradesh (UP) and moved to Gujarat during the rule of Patan's king Siddharaj Jayasinh in 11th century AD.
-They were invited by the king for priestly duties at Rudramahal in Patan.
+According to tradition, the Audichya Brahmins descend from over a thousand North Indian Brahmin families who were invited by Solanki kings in the 10th century to Gujarat to serve as priests of the Rudra Mahālaya Temple.

+The king Mularaja who conquered Gujarat and Saurashtra, had invited the Northern Brahmins.
+These Brahmanas were called as Audichyas.
+Audichyas are primarily Kanyakubja Brahmins.
+Georg Bühler also refers to Mülaraja of Kanyakubja, who conquered Gujarat, Mülaraja and his successors settled in Gujarat numerous colonies of Brahmins, who down to the present day, are called Audichya.

 Classification

 The caste is divided into two endogamous groups, the Sahasra and the Tolakia.
 In a census in 1883, the sahasra were numerically a much bigger community than the Tolakia.
 The sahasra are further subdivided into the Zalawadi, Sihora and Sidhpora groups.
 The community is at times also differentiated by their geographical location they came from, for example, Marwadi audichya, Kutch audichya or Wagadia audichya.
 Other differentiation is by the caste that retains them as purohit (family priest) for rituals, for example Darji-gor, Mochi-gor, Kanbi-gor, Koli-gor, Charan- gor, Raj-gor in Saurashtra and northern Gujarat.
 The Parajia sub-group of Audichya Brahmins worked as hereditory purohitas of Charanas around Junagarh.